trek-view/basecamp/trek-pack/v1/processing.md

 **3.3.2 Render performance**

 Rendering in GoPro Fusion Studio is memory intensive.
 I use a MacBook Pro with a good CPU (i7 processor) and 16GB of RAM.
 Whilst fairly powerful, the rendering process will make my computer unusable until the process completes.
 As a rough estimate, on my computer it takes 10 minutes for every 1GB of photo output.

+## End

+This completes the guide to the Trek Pack v1.